This series of articles is written for the average “accredited investor.”

 An “accredited investor” is a legal term that refers to anyone (a) whose net worth, either alone or with a spouse, exceeds $1 million (not including the positive equity in her or his primary residence); or (b) who has earned more than $200,000 (or $300,000 with a spouse) for the past two years and reasonably expects to earn more than $200,000 (or $300,000 with a spouse) in the current year.

 What do we mean by the “average” accredited investor?
 We mean the vast majority of accredited investors who earn less than $5 million dollars a year and who are worth less than $25 million.
 These are not hard numbers by any means, but are rough guides.
-Our thinking is that if you meet these minimums, you are probably already aware of the things this book would otherwise tell you or that you are well advised by the right professionals.
+Our thinking is that if you meet these minimums, you are probably already aware of the things this series would otherwise tell you or that you are well advised by the right professionals.

-Nor is this book for start-ups, the entrepreneurs behind them, or their advisors.
+Nor is this series for start-ups, the entrepreneurs behind them, or their advisors.
 There are plenty of resources for these groups- literally hundreds of “accelerators,” scores of podcasts, dozens of excellent magazines and websites.

-Finally, this book is neither for the would-be speculator or active trader who is interested in trading options, futures, or commodities, nor for the gambler-fad monger who is thinking about the next “hot” thing (i.e., most cryptocurrencies) to invest in to make a quick buck.
+Finally, this series is neither for the would-be speculator or active trader who is interested in trading options, futures, or commodities, nor for the gambler-fad monger who is thinking about the next “hot” thing (i.e., most cryptocurrencies) to invest in to make a quick buck.

 In a nutshell, accredited investors are able to participate in certain alternative investment opportunities that are not otherwise available to non-accredited investors.
 Examples include: private equity, venture capital, angel investments, hedge funds, and private placements, all of which are considered “alternative assets.”